 – Bikes are only allowed on roads and on the bike trail in the Longleaf Treasure Forest – please do not ride on other paths or sidewalks

-The Gardens are open to the public dawn to dusk everyday of the year – Access during non-office hours (weekdays after 5pm and on weekends and holidays) is only allowed through the pedestrian gate by the Pat Ryan Drive road gate.
+The Gardens are open to the public Thursday through Monday, 7am-5pm during the week and 10am-7pm on weekends – Access is only allowed through the pedestrian gate by the Pat Ryan Drive road gate.
+Please note the Gardens are closed to the Public on Tuesdays and Wednesdays so we may complete work on the grounds.